mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // must be listed without the driver name as domain prefix in
   // their name.
 All others must be listed with their domain prefix.
   //
-  // The maximum number of attributes and capacities across all devices
+  // The maximum number of attributes and capacities combined is 32.
-  // and device mixins in a ResourceSlice is 4096.
-When flattened, the
-  // total number of attributes and capacities for each device must not
+  // The maximum number of attributes and capacities combined in a flattened
-  // exceed 32.
+  // device is also 32.
   //
   // +optional
   Attributes map[QualifiedName]DeviceAttribute